770-255-1322

 SOLUTION

-Firstly, the crew performed a visual inspection to the silo exterior, interior, platforms and other appurtenances to assess the condition of the structure and document any anomalies.
+To start, the crew performed a visual inspection to the silo exterior, interior, platforms and other appurtenances to assess the condition of the structure and document any anomalies.
 Schmidt Hammer readings were also carried out to measure the elastic properties of exterior concrete.
 The inspection allowed IA to quantify the location and type of material blockage issue and assign the Cardox blasting solution.

 Cardox tubes are filled with liquid carbon dioxide, like a fire extinguisher.
 When energized by the application of a small electrical charge, the chemical heater instantly converts the liquid CO2 into a gas.
 The conversion expands the CO2 volume and builds up pressure inside the tube until it causes a disc, located at the end of the tube to burst, which releases CO2 through directional discharge nozzles.
 This creates a powerful force of pressure, up to 40,000 psi, strong enough to safely blast buildup off the walls in closed structures.
 This process can dislodge more than 3 tons of buildup in milliseconds.